Andromeda Black-Tonks

 Andromeda was very different from both of her sisters: while her sisters married into "respectable" pure-blood families, she married for love despite her family's opposition, leading to her family's hatred of her.

-She was a good mother, as seen by her showing her concern about her daughter's whereabouts after the Battle of the Seven Potters and taking care of her during her pregnancy.
+She was a good mother, as shown by her concern for her daughter's whereabouts after the Battle of the Seven Potters and by her care for her daughter during her pregnancy.
 She was also a good grandmother, as she helped raise her daughter's son.

 Apart from her husband and daughter, her cousins Sirius and Regulus Black considered her to be their only true family, demonstrating that Andromeda always treated them with respect and kindness.
 In addition to being a good wife, mother, and grandmother, she was a good friend because, despite being under torture, she did not reveal anything that could harm Harry Potter or any of her friends.
 Like Molly Weasley, Andromeda was a woman dedicated to her family and friends.
 Thus, in many ways, Andromeda's personality contradicted the "evil Slytherin" stereotype held by many students of the other Houses.
 Instead, she appeared to embody the Slytherin principle of fraternity, as seen by her standing by her friends, family, and allies.